...

 Based on the presiding judge’s review and analysis of the petition, the judge has the authority to issue the death penalty habeas corpus writ if the judge finds that the petition raises substantial claims or presents a prima facie case for relief.
 The issuance of the writ serves as an order to the custodian of the petitioner (typically the prison authorities) to produce the petitioner before the court for further proceedings.

-Then once the writ is issued, the court will proceed with scheduling a hearing or other court proceedings to consider the merits of the claims raised in the petition.
+Once the court issues the writ, it schedules a hearing or other proceedings to evaluate the merits of the claims raised in the petition.
 This may involve an evidentiary hearing or hearings, legal arguments, and the evaluation of relevant documents and records.
 It’s important for you to note that the issuance of a death penalty habeas corpus writ is specific to federal court proceedings and applies to the review of federal constitutional and legal issues related to the death penalty case.
 The procedures and requirements for filing and issuing a death penalty habeas corpus petition can vary depending on the jurisdiction and the applicable laws and regulations.
 It is advisable to consult with an experienced attorney or legal professional who specializes in death penalty cases and who is familiar with the specific rules and procedures of the jurisdiction involved.

 Who Writes the Death Penalty Habeas Corpus